supervisely-ecosystem/thumbnails-preview/README.md

 ## Overview

 The app create and visualize images gallery from dataset or project.
-User can define some settings - number or images on page and number of columns on page.
+App can be used as a template for specific apps for quality assurance.

 # How To Run